EcosystemEcologyLab/fluxnet-package/README.md

 The FLUXNET data are shared under a CC-BY-4.0 data use license which requires attribution for each data use.
 You can see the citations for each site in the result of `flux_listall()` and view the license document contained within each FLUXNET data product (downloaded zip files).

-To use the `fluxnet` R package to download data, you'll also need to install the `fluxnet-shuttle` command-line utility, found at https://github.com/fluxnet/shuttle.

 ## Example

 This is a basic example which shows you how to solve a common problem: